Call Back Request

 The process of testing the genes or chromosomes of the fetus before birth is called prenatal testing.
 Such tests may be administered during pregnancy if risks are present.
 If it is thought that the baby will develop genetic or chromosomal problems, such tests are justified.
 Decisions about the pregnancy may be possible after such tests.
 Prenatal testing can make couples feel more positive about the baby.
 However, the shortcomings are that every inherited genetic disorder cannot be understood.
 Nor can each congenital disability be traced.

 Pre-implementation testing is a pre-implantation genetic diagnosis that can reduce the risk of having a child with a particular genetic or chromosomal disorder.
-It used to detect genetic changes in embryos created by using assisted reproductive techniques such as in-vitro fertilization.
+It is used to detect genetic changes in embryos created by using assisted reproductive techniques such as in-vitro fertilization.
 In Vitro fertilization involves removing egg cells from a woman's ovaries and fertilizing them with sperm cells outside the baby.

 Pre-symptomatic and Predictive types of testing are used to detect gene mutations associated with disorders that appear after birth, often late in life.
 These kinds of tests are helpful to people who have family members with genetic disorders.
 With the help of Predictive testing, one can identify mutations that increase a person's risk of developing diseases with a genetic basis.
 Results of predictive and pre-symptomatic testing can give information on a person's developmental risk of a specific disorder and help in making decisions with medical care.

-Forensic testing used for DNA Sequences to identify an individual for legal purposes.
+Forensic testing is used for DNA Sequences to identify an individual for legal purposes.
 Unlike the tests described above, the forensic examination does not detect gene mutations associated with the disease.
 This type of testing helps identify crime or catastrophe victims, rule out or implicate a crime suspect or establish biological relations between people (for example, paternity).

 Once your genetic counselor has complete information about you and your family's health hereditary history, he will provide personalized care to you as you deserve.